-228. (1) There shall be, 2 constituted within a period of Composition, etc., ninety days from the commencing day a Council of Islamic ^{of Islamic Council}.
-Ideology, in this part referred to as the Islamic Council.
+228. (1) There shall be, 2 constituted within a period of Composition, etc., of Islamic Council. ninety days from the commencing day a Council of Islamic Ideology, in this part referred to as the Islamic Council.

-(2) The Islamic Council shall consist of such members, being not less than eight and not more than 3[twenty] as the President may appoint from amongst persons having knowledge of the principles and philosophy of Islam as enunciated in the
+(2) The Islamic Council shall consist of such members, being not less than eight and not more than 3[twenty] as the President may appoint from amongst persons having knowledge of the principles and philosophy of Islam as enunciated in the to the Holy Quran and Sunnah.